mlakewood/food_truck/README.md

 The pyflakes log can be found in pyflakes.log.
 I normally use pylint, but I decided to try out pyflakes this time around.
-I think overall in production code I would use pylint, as I think it checks many more code attributes, and therefore can enforce them.
+I think overall in production code I would use pylint, as I think it checks many more code attributes, and therefore as a team you can enforce them.

-The service can be run by running:
+The service can be run by executing:
     $ python food_trucks/runserver.py

 Backbone.js
 -----------

 The Javascript side of things can be found in static/js.
-There is an app.js that starts everything and really only one view, the maps_views.js that renders the google map, and places the markers for the trucks.
+There is an app.js that contains the router.
+And really only one view, the maps_views.js that renders the google map, and places the markers for the trucks.

 This all works pretty well, as its a very small backbone.js app.
 I havent really worried to much about cleaning up memory at this point, as